So you’ve decided you’d love to add a fennec fox to your family.

-Fennec foxes are the smallest type of fox in the world, weighing in at 2.2–3.3 pounds in adulthood.
-These foxes are native to the Sahara desert.
+Fennec foxes are the smallest type of fox in the world.

 In the previous section, we learned some key factors: Fennecs hail from hot climates, and they are burrowers.
 These factors are important to remember when building your fennec’s habitat.

 Fennec foxes are extremely curious animals.
 They are capable of wreaking havoc with your furniture and your possessions if you’re not paying attention.
 Your fennec can be loose in the house with you, but when you are not home, you’ll want to crate them for their own safety.

 A large dog crate will work well for your fennecs when you’re not around.
 You can put blankets, toys, water and any other items your fennecs love in the crate with them when you’re not home or unable to supervise.

 Outdoor habitats should be specifically constructed with your fennec’s abilities in mind.

 Fennecs are diggers and excellent jumpers — and once they escape they are almost impossible to recapture due to their keen ears and speed.
 When building an outdoor enclosure, you’ll want to create a space that won’t allow them to either dig under the fencing or jump over it.